 Webflow has traditionally used as a solution for creating extremely ‘bespoke’ websites that make heavy use of animations and interactive features.

 But Webflow has recently been getting in on the ecommerce act too, and now offers plans that facilitate online selling.
 These start at $29 per month — a similar price point to Shopify.

 For most merchants however, there isn’t really an argument for using Webflow over Shopify yet.
-It applies fairly ungenerous limits to the number of items you can sell and the amount of revenue your store can bring in each year; doesn’t let you use many payment gateways; and it is not as user-friendly as Shopify (generally speaking, to get the most out of it, some coding knowledge is required).
+It applies fairly ungenerous limits to the number of items you can sell; doesn’t let you use many payment gateways; and it is not as user-friendly as Shopify (generally speaking, to get the most out of it, some coding knowledge is required).